Downside Risk Reduction Using Regime-Switching Signals: A Statistical Jump Model Approach: Methodology

+To minimize the objective function \eqref{eq:jumpObj}, a coordinate descent algorithm outlined in \citet{nystrup2020jump} is used, alternating between optimizing the model parameters $\Theta$ and the state sequence $\bmS$ while keeping the other variable fixed from the previous iteration\footnote{ An implementation of a collection of jump models is available on the first author’s GitHub page (\url{https://github.com/Yizhan-Oliver-Shu/jump-models}). }.
+Optimization over $\Theta$ is computed within each state, while optimization over the discrete variable sequence $\bmS$ can be approached via a dynamic programming (DP) algorithm in linear time.
+This DP algorithm is crucial for performing online inference in a real-time live-sample setting, as described in \ref{subsec:online inference}.
+We run the algorithm ten times and retain the fitting with the lowest objective value, using the same approach as described for HMM fitting.

-Several extensions to JMs have emerged. \cite{nystrup21sparse} introduced a feature selection procedure on top of the jump model for handling high-dimensional feature sets, which gives JMs an advantage over HMMs in such scenarios.
-Additionally, \citet{onat23} expanded JMs into the \emph{continuous statistical jump model} (CJM) by generalizing the discrete hidden state variable into a probability vector over all states.
-This extension establishes a probabilistic interpretation where the hidden state vector represents the probability of each period belonging to each regime.
-While these probability values can be useful for the Step three of portfolio optimization models, our studys employ a straightforward 0/1 weight in the portfolio model, making no significant difference between using JM and CJM in terms of final strategy performance.
-Consequently, we present results for JM alone for simplicity.
+\citet{Bemporad2018} demonstrate that, under certain assumptions, JMs nest HMMs in a probabilistic setting.
+Subsequently, \citet{nystrup2020jump} introduce JMs to financial applications, illustrating that JMs can outperform HMMs in identification accuracy and state sequence persistence. \citet{Aydinhan2024} expand JMs into the \emph{continuous statistical jump model} (CJM) by generalizing the discrete hidden state variable into a probability vector across all states, offering a probabilistic interpretation where the hidden state vector represents the probability of each period belonging to each regime.
+While these probability values hold potential use, the discrete nature of the 0/1 weighting scheme we employ here shows no significant difference in strategy performance between JM and CJM, based on our experiences.